 and the calf and the lion and the fatling together,

 and the lion shall eat straw like the ox.
 (Is 11:6-7)

 The Prophet Joel told us that, when God’s Spirit is poured out among us, that our “old men shall dream dreams” and our “young men shall see visions.”
 (Joel 2:28) On this holiday, let us renew our commitment to be dreamers – imagining what a renewed world can and should look like and then follow those dreams to lay the foundation for tomorrow’s reality – a reality that more closely reflects the Reign of God in our midst!

 A good source for “fueling” this type of dreaming is Catholic Social Teaching.
-Here is a brief article I wrote about Catholic Social Teaching in which I emphasize how it takes imagination (i.e. being a dreamer) to recognize Jesus in the hungry, the thirsty, the homeless, etc. Also, here are some helpful resources for teaching Catholic Social Teaching.
+It takes imagination (i.e. being a dreamer) to recognize Jesus in the hungry, the thirsty, the homeless, etc.

 Finally, here is a good article about how Dr. King was “Christ-inspired,” which quotes a friend of mine, F. DeKarlos Blackmon, who is the head of the Knights of Peter Claver.
 Well-said, DeKarlos!